dmeverly/dmeverly.github.io/about.md

 ## Procedural Skills

 I've had the privilage to regularly perform a number of bedside procedures, including:

 Endotracheal Intubation

 Central Lines

 Hemodialysis Catheters

 Arterial Lines

 Chest Tubes

 Thoracentesis

 Paracentesis

-## Other Skills

-BLS
-ACLS
-NIHSS

 ## Programming Languages

-I enjoy creating software solutions in the following languages and platforms:
+I enjoy learning to create software solutions in any language and platform but have the most experience using:

 Epic

 Java

 Python

 C

 R

 ## Education